mistcommunity/mist-ce/docs/DEVELOPERS.md

 <span id="fork"></span>

 ## 🔀 1.
 Fork

-> [!CAUTION]
-> Please don't fork yet.
-We are in the process of detaching from the upstream mistio/mist-ce repo.
-We can't detach until there are no downstram forks.

 In the [https://github.com/mistcommunity/mist-ce](https://github.com/mistcommunity/mist-ce) repository on GitHub, click the Fork button to create a repository in your own personal GitHub account.